PrateekTh/data-3D/README_long.md

 ## A. Motivation and Vision
 The backbone and source of thought for this project is data.
 Since 2023, the advancement of AI is being heralded as if a new age has begun, but I firmly believe that it is still an era of information, and will stay like that.
 While NLP advancements and LLMs are amazing developments in themselves, it is still far from true intelligence considering how data is at the heart of these technologies, vast amounts of it.

-While current trends make it a bit imperative that I try to use an LLM to augment users' *"understanding of data"* in a project like this, in my humble opinion that would just be trying to skim over the core work that I'd have to do in creating new solutions for users, and turn it into a black box.
-Critical Thinking & Problem Solving is fun, and since I sincerely want to improve it with time, and keep as much of it as I can open-source, I'd rather keep learning and keep building!
+While current trends make it a bit imperative that I try to use an LLM to augment users' *"understanding of data"* in a project like this, but that would turn a lot of the main processing into into a black box.
+Critical Thinking & Problem Solving is fun, and since I sincerely want to improve the project with time, and keep as much of it as I can open-source, I'd rather keep learning and keep building!

 Thus, this project is a solution I devised to make data accessible for users to understand, in the current age where data just keeps growing in size and importance.

 While it is supposed to be a generalized solution to all types of datasets, a particular area of interest is augmenting visualisation of results from AI Models, from LLMs to ML models.
+Thus, instead of trying to make another AI solve the problem for an AI, I'd like to try and augment humans to understand the AI and its language, i.e. data!

 *"Everyone asks what the AI can do for me, but no one asks what can I do for the AI".*